jinghuazhao/FM-pipeline/README.md

 ```
 bash fmp.sh <input>
 ```

-## Inputs

-### --- GWAS summary statistics ---

-The input will be GWAS summary statistics described at the SUMSTATS repository, https://github.com/jinghuazhao/SUMSTATS, in line with joint/conditional analysis by GCTA involving chromosomal positions.
+where <input> is a file containing GWAS summary statistics as described at the SUMSTATS repository, https://github.com/jinghuazhao/SUMSTATS.
+The input is in line with joint/conditional analysis by GCTA involving chromosomal positions.

-### --- Reference panel ---

 The pipeline uses a reference panel in a .gen.gz format, allowing for imputed genotypes and taking into account directions of effect in both the GWAS summary statistics and the reference panel.
 Its development will facilitate summary statistics from a variety of consortiua as with reference panels such as the HRC and 1000Genomes.

 A .gen.gz file is required for each region, named such that chr{chr}\_{start}\_{end}.gen.gz, together with an info file and a single .sample file for all regions, see example below.

-### --- The lead SNPs ---

-The setup is in line with summary statistics from consortia where only RSid are given for the fact that their chromosomal position may be changed over different builds.
 An auxiliary file called `st.bed` contains chr, start, end, rsid, pos, r, p corresponding to the lead SNPs specified and r is a sequence number of region while p is a phenotype for GWASs involving multiple phenotyps such as different proteins.

 ## Outputs